Asteroid impact avoidance: Mass driver

 A mass driver is an (automated) system on the asteroid to eject material into space, thus giving the object a slow steady push and decreasing its mass.
 A mass driver is designed to work as a very low specific impulse system, which in general uses a lot of propellant, but very little power.
+This essentially uses the asteroid against itself in order to divert a collision.

+Modular Asteroid Deflection Mission Ejector Node, (MADMEN), is the idea of landing small unmanned vehicles such as space rovers to break up small portions of the asteroid.
+Using drills to break up small rocks and boulders from the surface, debris would eject from the surface very fast.
+Because there are no forces acting on the asteroid these rocks will push the asteroid off course at a very slow rate.
+This process takes time but could be very effective if implemented correctly.
 The idea is that when using local material as propellant, the amount of propellant is not as important as the amount of power, which is likely to be limited.

 Conventional rocket engine

 Attaching any spacecraft propulsion device would have a similar effect of giving a push, possibly forcing the asteroid onto a trajectory that takes it away from Earth.
 An in-space rocket engine that is capable of imparting an impulse of 106 N·s (E.g. adding 1 km/s to a 1000 kg vehicle), will have a relatively small effect on a relatively small asteroid that has a mass of roughly a million times more.
 Chapman, Durda, and Gold's white paper calculates deflections using existing chemical rockets delivered to the asteroid.

 Such direct force rocket engines are typically proposed to use highly-efficient electrically powered spacecraft propulsion, such as ion thrusters or VASIMR.